 Preparing for your initial appointment

 Before you enter the exam room to meet your doctor, give some thought as to how you might answer these questions:

 - Where does it hurt?
 The location of the pain is an important first clue to diagnosing your neck pain.

 - Is the pain constant or occasional?
 Pain experienced for longer than three months is called chronic neck pain.
 Pain experienced suddenly is called acute neck pain.

 - When did the pain first occur?
 Pain with a longer duration could be a sign of a serious injury or long-term degeneration.

-- Is it sharp pain, radiating pain, dull aching, numbness or tingling?
+- Is the pain sharp, radiating, dull aching, numbing or tingling?
 The type of pain is a clue to its origin.

 - Have you performed any recent activity that might have caused or contributed to the pain?
 Repetitive motion or poor posture can cause different kinds of neck pain.

 - Have you been injured recently?
 Whiplash, muscle strain or ligament sprain in the cervical spine region are common causes of neck pain.

 - Has anyone in your family experienced similar pain?
 Some causes of neck and back pain, such as degenerative disc disease, can be hereditary.

 - In addition to neck pain, are you also suffering from fever, headaches and vomiting?
 Are you having difficulty touching your chin to your chest?
 If so, it’s likely that your doctor will test you for a life-threatening infection called meningitis.